jefflombard/sparc/README.md

 ```

 ### Shortcuts
-Spark also has convenient shortcuts that make Lightning development a breeze, see [shortcuts](#shotcuts)
+Spark also has convenient shortcuts that make Lightning development a breeze, see [shortcuts](#shotcuts).

 ## Getting Started